 Using Karene’s words, Medium’s new logo “is born from the ellipses: a punctuation mark that represents an unfinished or impending thought, an idea to come, what’s next.
 This is, again, what happens on Medium — there’s always a new idea, always more to the story.”

-The rebrand makes sense and works to position the platform as a space for real, human dialogue within the tech industry.
+The Medium rebrand makes sense and works to position the platform as a space for real, human dialogue within the tech industry.
 We also find it very timely, given that more than ever, we need as many ways to facilitate social interaction as possible while we are all locked up in our homes with our laptops.

 As big proponents of all things dynamic, we really enjoy the imagery and illustrations that aptly depict a connection between human discourse and tech.
 We also like this new identity’s simplicity and minimalism, which is an excellent metaphor for Medium being a “container for thought” and a space to fill in with the ideas of others.